We implement a planned programme of risk based food law interventions

 Food business awards

-Food businesses may wish to be considered for certain voluntary awards which provide recognition for enhanced food safety and nutritional standards.
+Food businesses may wish to be considered for certain voluntary awards that provide recognition for enhanced food safety and nutritional standards.

 Find out more about the Eatsafe and Healthy Living awards.